 This day comes a day before Diwali, thus also known as Chhoti Diwali.
 On this day of Chhoti Diwali, people do preparations for further celebrations of Diwali, by lighting up lamps and by making beautiful Rangoli designs.

 Legend Of Narak Chaturdashi

-Let’s now talk about the legend of Naraka Chaturdashi or Chhoti Diwali.
+Let’s now talk about the legend of Narak Chaturdashi or Chhoti Diwali.

 Once there was a very wicked demon named Narakasura who wanted to be worshiped in the place of God.
 Lord Krishna destroyed demon Narakasura on the day of Narak Chaturdashi.
 The name Naraka Chaturdashi is also inspired by the demon Narakasura.

 The third day of Diwali celebrations is celebrated as the grand festival of Deepavali.
 This day is full of happiness and positivity.
-People celebrate Diwali with full zeal and enthusiasm; they wear new clothes, burn Patakhas and Phuljhadis (fireworks), and prepare good food for adding on to the festivities of Deepawali.
+People celebrate Diwali with full zeal and enthusiasm; they wear new clothes, burn Patakhas and Phooljhadi (fireworks), and prepare good food for adding on to the festivities of Diwali.

 People light up Diyas and candles for spreading light all around.
 This light is the mark of happiness and positivity.
 The original purpose of Diwali or Deepavali, the festival of lights, is to fill our lives with the divine light of spiritualism and positivity, or with the light of its real source that is the Almighty.
 This light fades away the darkness of ignorance and evil things from our lives.

 Legends Of Diwali

 Legends of different religions or different spiritual significances are connected to Diwali.
 These legends give us the actual reason for celebrating Deepavali.
 Different communities have different reasons for celebrating Diwali.